EEG brain activity

 - Based on the results, what are my next steps?

-- Will I need to repeat the test at some point?
+- Will I need to repeat the test?

-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.